 As an informational aid for UBL users, UBL localization subcommittees subsequently translated all of the UBL 1.0 definitions into Chinese (traditional and simplified), Japanese, Korean, Spanish, and Italian.
 These translations were published in a single merged spreadsheet called the UBL 1.0 International Data Dictionary (IDD).

 With input from a number of government agencies in Europe and Asia, UBL 2.0, released as an OASIS Standard in December 2006, greatly expanded both the UBL document set and the library of UBL information items upon which they are based, adding terms and document types to support a broad range of additional functions needed for government procurement.
 The resulting UBL 2.0 data dictionary contains more than 1900 standard element names and their English-language definitions.
 The UBL localization subcommittees are now in the process of translating this much larger collection.

 As the translation effort is expected to take some time, the UBL Technical Committee is releasing the UBL 2.0 IDD in stages as the localization subcommittees complete their work in order to begin the public review that is an integral part of the OASIS specification process.
-This first release contains translations of all the UBL 2.0 data definitions into Japanese, Italian, and Spanish; subsequent releases will add further translations as they become available.
+This first release, Volume 1, contains translations of all the UBL 2.0 data definitions into Japanese, Italian, and Spanish; subsequent releases will add further translations as they become available.

 The English-language data definitions contained in UBL 2.0 (as updated by Errata 01; see “Known issues” below) are normative.
 In other words, it is these definitions that must be referred to in resolving disputes over meaning that may arise in the use of XML documents purporting to comply with the UBL 2.0 standard, regardless of the language community in which the documents are employed.
 The translated definitions, on the other hand, are informative; they exist as aids in understanding the English-language definitions, not as replacements for those definitions.